KamilNiegowski/KamilNiegowski/README.md

 - 🌱 Currently I am developing in PHP

-- 🧠 If I can't do something today, ask me tomorrow 💪
+- 🧠 If I can't do something today, ask me to do it tomorrow 💪

 - ⚡ fun fact: I was a policeman 👮, I became a programmer 👨‍💻